cdaein/time-intertwined-screensaver/README.md

 This is a Mac screensaver for the [Time Intertwined](https://www.fxhash.xyz/generative/13526) generative art project.
 It will display one of the 256 tokens randomly each time the screensaver starts.

+> ⚠️ Currently, the screensaver doesn't work with the latest MacOS 14 Sonoma.
+It only displays the still image.
+If I find a solution, will update.

 ## Installation

 1. Download the zip file from the [Release](https://github.com/cdaein/time-intertwined-screensaver/releases),